Sam-Coder128/Programming_Practice/README.md

 StructSizeComparisons.c - Shows how member order affects struct size due to padding/alignment.
 StructPadding.c - Reinforces the concept of padding in structs.
 StructIndirect.c - How to access structure indirectly using pointer of struct.
+StructArray.c - Demonstrates structure array and its object.